 In 1837, Charles Tiffany and his partner John Young, opened a store called Tiffany & Young, across from City Hall that sold “fancy goods” such as costume jewelry.

-Ten years later the business had become so successful that began to sell real jewelry, silverware, watches, clocks and stationary.
+Ten years later the business had become so successful that began to sell real jewelry, silverware, watches, clocks and stationery.
 As business thrived, the store moved uptown, to the larger 550 Broadway.

 At that time Tiffany bought out his partner and the company became known as Tiffany & Co.
 The store at 550 Broadway was erected in 1854, a nine-foot statue of Atlas holding a big clock was placed over the entrance.